// STATEMENT //

 // BIO //

-Samanta Batra Mehta was born in New Delhi, India, raised in Bombay, India and lives in New York, USA.
-Her work has been exhibited at various international venues including at the Queens Museum of the Arts, the Elizabeth Foundation for the Arts and Aicon Gallery in New York, the Hunterdon Museum and the Visual Arts Center in New Jersey, the Taubman Museum of Art in Virgina, and Artopia, Milan, among others.
+Samanta Batra Mehta's work has been exhibited in the US and abroad including at the Queens Museum of the Arts, the Elizabeth Foundation for the Arts and Aicon Gallery in New York, the Hunterdon Museum and the Visual Arts Center in New Jersey, the Taubman Museum of Art in Virgina, and Artopia, Milan, among others.
 In 2010 she was invited by Galerie LMD, Paris to exhibit her work and make a 24 foot long site-specific mural at the Salon Du Dessin Contemporain, held at the Carrousel du Louvre in Paris.
 Her work was included in the ‘Reading Room’, a Partner Exhibition at the Kochi Biennale 2014 in Kochi, India.
 The exhibition traveled to the Alliance Francaise Delhi and at Winchester School of Art, United Kingdom in 2015.

 Samanta’s work has been showcased by galleries at leading art fairs including at Art Stage, Singapore (2010), India Art Fair, New Delhi (2011-2016), Bologna Arte Fiere 2013, Art Basel Hong Kong in 2014 and 2015 and Art Dubai (2016).

-In 2015, Samanta was commissioned for a 40 piece art installation by the Jindal Steel Mills in India.
-Her works are included in several collections including in the collection of the prestigious Fondazione Fotografia Cassa di Risparmio di Modena in Italy, the RPG Group, India, The Jindal Collection, India, the Birla Art Foundation, India.
-In 2012 the Fondazione Fotographia showcased her work in at their museum in Modena, Italy in a landmark exhibition curated by Filippo Maggia, titled 'Tenth Parallel North: Contemporary Photography from India and South America' (Decimo Parallelo Nord: Fotografia Contemporanea da India e Sudamerica).
+Her works are included in several collections including at Fondazione Fotografia Cassa di Risparmio di Modena in Italy, the RPG Group, India, The Jindal Collection, India, the Birla Art Foundation, India.
+In 2012 the Fondazione Fotographia showcased her work in at their museum in Modena, Italy.

 Her work has been profiled in several publications, including the New York Times (Genoccio, 2008).
 Recent publications include, ‘Contemporary Photography from India and South America’: The Tenth Parallel North' [Hardcover] by Filippo Maggia, Claudia Fini, Francesca Lazzarini (Skira, 2012).
-In January 2016, Elle Magazine India named Samanta as “one of the artists to catch” at the upcoming India Art Fair along with stalwarts in the art field.
+In January 2016, Elle Magazine India named Samanta as “one of the artists to catch”.

-Samanta was awarded the prestigious Joan Mitchell Foundation's 2014-2015 Painters & Sculptors Grant Award for outstanding artistic achievement.
+Samanta was awarded the Joan Mitchell Foundation's 2014-2015 Painters & Sculptors Grant Award.
+She will be participating at Wave Hill's 2020 Winter Workspace Residency in New York.